2021 Back-to-School Guide for Pennsylvania Public School Students

 Back-to-School Basics:

-Students with disabilities and their parents have robust rights to challenge decisions made by schools with which they disagree, including misidentification of a child’s disabilities, reduction in services or supports, restrictive placements, and harsh discipline.
-Parents are entitled to be included in the creation of individualized plans for their students with disabilities to fully access learning, whether it is in-person or remote.
-Students must receive all necessary services to address their needs.
-These rights remained intact during school absences and limited programming related to the COVID-19 pandemic.
-As a result, students who failed to receive a FAPE due to the pandemic are entitled to “COVID Compensatory Services” (CCS).
+Students with disabilities and their parents have robust rights to challenge decisions made by schools with which they disagree, including misidentification, restrictive placements, and harsh discipline.
+These rights have remained intact and continue despite school closures and other changes related to the COVID-19 pandemic.
+Parents should be included in the creation of individualized plans for their students with disabilities to fully access in-person learning, including required modifications to a school’s health and safety plan, and remote or hybrid learning.
+Students with disabilities should receive all necessary services, including related services, to address their needs.

 What’s New?

-Follow the recommendations in the Resolving Special Education Disagreements fact sheet if you disagree with actions your child’s school is taking in terms of special education, including regarding compensatory education and COVID Compensatory Services.
+Follow the recommendations in the Resolving Special Education Disagreements fact sheet if you disagree with your child’s CCS determination or the plan developed to keep your child safe during in-person learning.

 504 Plans